 … say ‘Hey’ to the 13 Geese there

 See some Picasso artworks in the Museum and on the buildings:

 Above all, enjoy the amazing weather, the tasty Tapas, Slurp Sangria and relax.
 We also managed one of our 101 in 1001 – no phones, no internet for 4 days.

-Really good Tip: Pickpockets are rife on the Metro; don’t have you valuables easy to snatch, try and keep to the middle of the tube trains (Pickpockets tend to haunt the ends as they can get away quick) and above keep a really good eye out.
-If someone stands really close to you or asks something out of the ordinary (especially in English) be really aware that they may be pick pockets.
+Really good Tip: Pickpockets are rife on the Metro; don’t have your valuables easy to snatch, try and keep to the middle of the tube trains (Pickpockets tend to haunt the ends as they can get away quick) and above keep a really good eye out.
+If someone stands really close to you or asks something out of the ordinary (especially in English) be really aware that they may be pickpockets.

 We really enjoyed Barcelona, it’s a great city break.